 An initial session is a meeting where we plan how to go forward before we agree to work together.
 In this session, which is chargeable, we would explore a little about your life story and what has brought you to therapy, and you could find out if you felt comfortable and at ease and wanted to continue.
 You would also have the chance to ask about anything else you may not be sure about.
 At this meeting we will look at scheduling future appointments.
 You will not be pressurised to make any decisions at this meeting.
 If we do decide to work together, we then formalise our own working agreement and agree an initial working period.
 At the end of the initial working period, we can then agree to book a further block of sessions or leave the work open-ended with continual reviews.

 What is shared in the session will be treated as confidential.
 It will not be discussed outside the sessions except in the context of professional supervision and professional training.
 Any such references will always be anonymous and you could not be identified through them.

 While confidentiality is essential, it is not absolute, and there are exceptions.
 In very few extreme circumstances, it might be necessary for me to pass on information.
-This would only be if there were a substantial possibility of serious harm to yourself or others or if I were legally impelled to impart information.
-If I had concerns in this area, I would talk to you as fully as possible before deciding to take any action.
-I aim to maintain the highest standards of good practice and safety.
-For this reason, I normally request the name and address of your General Practitioner.
+This would only be if there were a substantial possibility of serious harm to yourself or others or if we were legally impelled to impart information.
+If we had concerns in this area, we would talk to you as fully as possible before deciding to take any action.
+We aim to maintain the highest standards of good practice and safety.
+For this reason, we normally request the name and address of your General Practitioner.

-If you do have any concerns whatsoever in this regard, please do raise them with me.
-I am fully insured.
+If you do have any concerns whatsoever in this regard, please do raise them with us.
+We will fully insured.

 As part of good practice, a therapist is required to have some supervision of their work.
-I do not give my supervisor anything that might identify you.
-Supervision helps me to give you the best service that I can.
+We do not give our supervisor anything that might identify you.
+Supervision helps me to give you the best service that we can.